open-navigation/opennav_amd_demonstrations/README.md

 Data from the experiments are recorded and logged by the `nav2_watchdogs` in the `~/experiment_files` directory by default.
 These have a parameter `filepath` which can be set to use alternative file paths, however the scripts for copying and clearing old data use this filepath as well (but are trivial to update with a new path).

 Note: each robot has a `colcon_ws` setup by Clearpath and is a hardcoded path with their auto-generation scripts.
 It is recommended to not touch this directory to allow for a complete rollback to on-delivery state should issues occur requiring Clearpath's intervention.

+Subscribing to large topics over Wifi can hose the network and stall the programs.
+This can cause the robot to lose scheduling/TF transform timing, bluetooth controller to cutout, and so forth.
+It is recommended to use the robot in `ROS_LOCALHOST_ONLY` mode or not subscribe to topics off of the robot when not necessary or in current operations (i.e. close rviz so headless, run program in tmux session).
+This is good for setting up and debugging, but not in deployed applications -- at least with the default DDS settings in ROS 2 Humble.